lorensen/VTKExamples/src/VTKBook/11Chapter11.md

   writer->Write();
 ```

 Finally an instance of vtkVRMLExporter is created, assigned an instance of vtkRenderWindow as input, and set to write to standard output.
 When the Write() method is applied, the exporter updates the visualization pipeline and produces the VRML output.
 The vtkRenderWindow is never rendered and no windows appear on the server.
-There is no need for an interactor because the interaction will be handled by the client’s VRML browser.
+There is no need for an interactor because the interaction will be handled by the client's VRML browser.
 This program simply reads in a string of input (the parameters from the form) and then produces a string of output (the VRML data).
 It is also important to remember that CGI-BIN scripts are typically run from a different user id and environment than your own; file names and paths should be fully specified.

 ## 11.5 Visualization with Java

 The examples discussed so far have addressed Web-based visualization in a number of ways.
 We have seen how to present preconstructed content such as images and animations using HTML, as well as creating interactive worlds with VRML.
 Each technique has its benefits but lacks the flexibility found in a custom-developed program.
 This is where Java stands out.
-Java’s origins trace back to an embedded control language for small appliances and personal digital assistants.
+Java's origins trace back to an embedded control language for small appliances and personal digital assistants.
 As such it was designed to work on a wide variety of hardware without recompilation and with high reliability.
 These same qualities are valuable to Web programming where a single program must run on many different machines without fail.

 Since Java is a full programming language, any visualization application written in Java will run on any Java-compliant system.
 In addition, Java provides the flexibility to perform the visualization on the server, on the client, or even a mixture of both.
 A number of early Java programs (a.k.a., applets) have emerged that render simple geometry or play back image sequences.
 Unfortunately Java provides no direct support for using accelerated 3D hardware and this limits the types of visualizations that can be done.